recomb-conference/recomb2026/how_to_register.md

 Please note that the gala dinner is **not included in the Postdoc and Student registration fees;** however, **tickets for the gala dinner may be purchased separately.**

-**The late online registration deadline is 22 May 2026.
-Online registration will not be available after this date.**
+**The late online registration deadline for standard categories is 22 May 2026.**

+---

+### New Student Registration Option for RECOMB 2026

+To support broader student participation, we are pleased to introduce the new RECOMB Light Registration Package for RECOMB2026.

+* Available to students only
+* Includes access to all RECOMB 2026 sessions and conference materials
+* Registration fee: €100

+Please note that Satellite Meetings, Gala Dinner, lunch, and refreshments during breaks are not included in this package.

+Students registering for the RECOMB Light Registration Package should use the code: **RECOMB2026_Light**

+**Online registration for this category will remain open until May 24 (AoE).**

 ---